New York now has more reported coronavirus cases than any country

 President Xi Jinping cautioned against easing controls put in place to mitigate the spread of the disease, Chinese state media Xinhuanet reported Thursday.

-In a meeting with a task force managing the outbreak the previous day, Xi called for more targeted local containment of the disease spread while also increasing prevention and security measures at land and sea borders.
+In a meeting the previous day with a task force managing the outbreak, Xi called for more targeted local containment of the disease spread while also increasing prevention and security measures at land and sea borders.

 "I am so glad to know that lives in communities of Wuhan, including your neighborhood, are gradually returning to normal," he said in a statement, according to state media.
 "Communities remain an important line of defense against the importation of cases from abroad and epidemic rebound at home."